kdex/apx/README.md

 - Portable
 ## Example

 This following example makes a `Parser` that accepts `--help` and `-h` with arbitrarily many input arguments.
 The input arguments are only valid if they can be parsed as numerical values.
+If the user doesn't specify any input numbers, the numbers `1` and `2` are assumed by default.
 ```c++
 auto parser = apx::Parser();
 parser